oracle/python-oracledb/doc/src/user_guide/dataframes.rst

   ``indices`` and ``values`` similar to :ref:`SparseVector objects
   <sparsevectorsobj>`.

-- VECTOR columns with flexible dimensions are supported.
+- Fixed and flexible dimensions are supported for dense VECTOR columns.
+For sparse VECTOR columns, the dimension of each vector must be the same.

 - VECTOR columns with flexible formats are not supported.
 Each vector value must have the same storage format data type.